bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

 .. note::

    A user can be informed by mail if a new task has been created for him.
-User mail notification can be configured on the Axon Ivy Engine.
+User mail notification can be configured on the |ivy-engine|.
    See :ref:`standard-process-email`.

 .. figure:: /_images/process-elements/tab-task.png